ubidots/ubidots-dragino/README.rst

 String   incomingByte  The value of the sensor
 =======  ============  ====================================

-Save a value to Ubidots.
+Saves a value to Ubidots.
 Returns true upon success.
 Returns false upon error.

 get_value()